root-foundation/root/README.md

 ### Technology

 We define technology more narrowly as something that creates _leverage_.
 Leverage is defined simply as how quickly you can accomplish a task.
-For example, language, computer, software, internet, smartphones, AI, etc., create leverage.
+For example, language, computers, software, internet, smartphones, AI, etc., create leverage.
 Gain in leverage often enables new opportunities and activities.

 ## Interdependence — Imbalance